-Measuring success seems difficult with social media because we tend to only hear about the big viral successes.
-You know those stories about YouTube videos that "go viral", garner millions of views and propel a business into stardom overnight.
-That's not typical-nor is it a good strategy for your social media marketing.
-It's like planning for retirement based on winning the lottery.
+Measuring success seems so foreign with new marketing because we tend to only hear about the big viral successes in social media.
+Stories about YouTube videos that "go viral", garner millions of views and propel a personality or business into stardom overnight.
+That's not real life-nor is it a good strategy for your social media marketing.
+It's like planning for retirement based on the hope that you'll win the lottery.

 The great news is that you don't need your efforts to go viral to realize remarkable benefits.
 One Like on Facebook is a victory.
 One comment on your blog is cause for celebration.
 Every retweet on Twitter matters.
-And here's why...

-Don't forget that prior to starting down this road, you had no online connections.
+Here's one reason why...
+Don't forget that prior to starting down this road, you had nothing.
+No online connections.
 No online listening.
 No online conversations.
 One is a 100% increase.
 And remember, you've not only connected with one valued person, but as importantly you've also started earning permission to connect with his or her trusted, highly scalable network(s).